AlexDeFoc/Spotify_Account_Switcher/README.md

 ## Automation:

 This program is highly flexible and can be automated using tools such as FlowLauncher and Espanso.
-For example, you can create a command like "`:sp1`" or "`:sp2`" to switch to "`User_1`" or "`User_2`".
+For example, you can create a command like "`:sp1`" or "`:sp2`" and with the help of espanso these would expand to the path of the batch file apropriate to the user i want to switch to "`User_1`" or "`User_2`".
+And with the help of FlowLauncher for pasting the path of the command into cmd thus running the batch file.

 ## How It Works: